 Not all users who require support to use a digital service have the same needs.
 You must support each user in a way that’s right for them.

-Once you’ve confirmed whether a user needs support, remind them what they’ll need to complete the service, for example any documentation, addresses, ID or reference numbers.
+If you confirm that a user needs support, remind them what they’ll need to complete the service, for example any documentation, addresses, ID or reference numbers.

-Tailor your support for the user
+Tailor the support to the user

 Use evidence from user research to tailor your support to meet user needs.
-For example, make phone lines or in-person support available at times and places that work best for users.
+For example, make phone lines or in-person support available at times and places that work for users.
 Measure how long users have to wait for appointments or for calls to be answered and confirm that these times meet user needs.

 Opportunities to increase digital take-up